mlibre/Wisdom-Hub/docusaurus/docs/raspberry-pi.md

 ---
 sidebar_position: 7
 tags:
-  - Raspberry pi
+  - raspberry-pi
 ---

-# Raspberry pi
+# Raspberry Pi

 Welcome to the `Raspberry Pi` Readme!
 This guide covers lots of topics.
 From `performance` tweaks to `network configuration`, `Docker setup` to custom Python installation.